springboardmentor4545/Brag_Board_Team4/README.md

 - Frontend runs on port 5000
 - Vite dev server proxies `/api` requests to backend
 - Both workflows are configured and running
-- Swagger UI available at http://localhost:8000/docs for API testing
+- Swagger UI available for backend testing at https://bragboard-h7gw.onrender.com/docs

+## Deployment
+The application is deployed and accessible at: [https://brag-board.vercel.app/](https://brag-board.vercel.app/)